sdthompson1/knights/README.txt

 Licence
 -------

-Starting from release 011, Knights is licensed under the GNU General Public Licence; see COPYRIGHT.txt for full copyright details and docs/GPL.txt for a copy of the licence itself.
+Starting from release 026, Knights is licensed under the GNU General Public Licence as published by the Free Software Foundation, either version 2 of that Licence, or, at your option, any later version.
+See COPYRIGHT.txt for full copyright details and docs/GPL2.txt and docs/GPL3.txt for copies of the Licence itself.

 Building Instructions